 - Head over to WhatsApp: and select a chat either group or individual.

-- To get to chat setting, just tap the group name or the chat name
+- To get to the chat setting, just tap the group name or the chat name

 - Swipe down through the option until you see the Disappearing messages option and enable it.